franckferman/SysAdminToolbox/README.md

 I wanted to make a simple and quick tool to use to perform classic tasks that a network administrator for example would have to perform.

 I also did this project to consolidate some of my Python knowledge.
-It is true that learning is much easier with practical cases.
+Learning is much easier with practical cases.

 At the end, the ultimate goal is to achieve time savings and ease of use.

 Also, I prefer to have my tool (regrouping multiple tools) locally, allowing me to do these tasks, rather than being dependent on multiple tools, being in addition on Internet sites.